wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Description ==

-The "CFDB" plugin saves contact form submissions to your WordPress database and provides short codes to retrieve and display the data.
+The "CFDB" plugin saves contact form submissions to your WordPress database and provides and administration page and short codes to view and display the data.
 Video tutorial on the <a href="http://cfdbplugin.com/">CFDB Plugin Site</a>

 By simply installing the plugin, it will automatically begin to capture submissions from: